Alabama Rig Guide: How to Setup, When & How to Use

 How to Setup and Modify an Alabama Rig

 The first thing to do when considering fishing an A-rig is to look up your state’s Alabama rig hook laws.
-Most states allow 3 or 5 hooks while some have no restrictions.
+Most states allow 3 or 5 hooks while some have no restrictions at all.
 Your state’s limit will determine how you set up your umbrella rig.
-You can find your state’s laws below.
+You can find your state’s laws by following the link above.